Sister Chiyoung Pak

-Sister Chiyoung Pak was born in Seoul, Korea and graduated from High School in Seoul in 1984.
-A member of a Buddhist family, she became a Roman Catholic at 12 years of age.
-She studied at the Catholic Catechetical Institute for two years and then became acquainted with the Maryknoll Sisters in Seoul and worked with them for four years, teaching Filipino migrants on the weekends.
+Chiyoung Pak was born May 12, 1965 in Seoul, Korea to Ok-Sun (Choi) and Chan-Bae Pak.
+She had 3 brothers: Jong Heung, Jong Song and Jong Sup.
+Chiyoung graduated in 1984 in Seoul.
+Chiyoung, a member of a Buddhist family, became a Roman Catholic at 12 years of age.
+She studied at the Catholic Catechetical Institute for two years.
+She became acquainted with the Maryknoll Sisters in Seoul and worked with them for four years, teaching Filipino migrants on the weekends.

-Sister Chiyoung entered the Maryknoll Sisters on August 4, 1995 at the Maryknoll Sisters Center, Maryknoll, NY.
-She pronounced First Vows on September 6, 1997 at the Sisters Center and Final Vows on October 17, 2004 in Seoul, Korea.
+Chiyoung entered the Maryknoll Sisters August 4, 1995 at their Center in NY.
+She pronounced First Vows September 6, 1997 at the Center and Final Vows October 17, 2004 in Seoul, Korea.

 After her formation period and profession of vows, Sister Chiyoung was assigned to Zimbabwe in 1999, where she worked with street boys.
 Sister Chiyoung also volunteered at St. Charles Lwanga Learning Center, founded by the Jesuits in Zimbabwe, where she helped students with their studies so they could continue their education.
 Having earned a black belt in Tae Kwan Do in Korea, Sister Chiyoung taught this martial art to Zimbabwe’s street children as an aid to their self-esteem and self-discipline.

 For more than eight years, Sister Chiyoung ran a much-needed project for youth in a poor suburb outside of Harare, Zimbabwe’s capital city.
 Sister Chiyoung was interviewed on Korea radio about her ministry, and her work at Norton Youth Center in Zimbabwe has been profiled in the news media.